6p.m.--Doors Open/Farmers' Market

 Many of us take for granted access to fresh fruits and vegetables; we know we have choices—Whole Foods, Trader Joe’s, Ralphs, even our local farmers’ markets.
 But despite convenient access for many, “food deserts”—where the only options for miles may be a fast food restaurant or a corner market stocked with more processed food and alcohol than fresh produce and milk—remain a reality for many in South Los Angeles.

 The health impacts are clear: disproportionately higher rates of diabetes, obesity, hypertension and high blood pressure.
-KPCC’s Patt Morrison spent an hour with some of the people on the front lines of the food justice issue here in Los Angeles.
-They explored L.A.’s food deserts and the efforts to attract more grocery stores, farmers’ markets and community gardens into these underserved, and often forgotten, communities.
+KPCC’s Patt Morrison spends an hour with some of the people on the front lines of the food justice issue here in Los Angeles.
+We explore L.A.’s food deserts and the efforts to attract more grocery stores, farmers’ markets and community gardens into these underserved, and often forgotten, communities.

-The evening also included an example of a unique farmers’ market where you can shop, snack on fresh fruits and vegetables, a healthy cooking demonstration, and a chance to win some fun and healthy prizes.
+Join Patt Morrison on the evening of Thursday, July 15th for an evening of conversation as well as an example of a unique farmers’ market where you can shop, snack on fresh fruits and vegetables, enjoy a healthy cooking demonstration, and have a chance to win some fun and healthy prizes.

 Pompea Smith, CEO, Sustainable Economic Enterprises of Los Angeles (SEE-LA)

 Elliott Petty, Los Angeles Alliance for a New Economy (LAANE)

 Pete White & Becky Dennison, Los Angeles Community Action Network

 Antronette Yancey, M.D., Co-Director, Center to Eliminate Health Disparities, UCLA School of Public Health

 Nicole M. Gatto, MPH, PhD, Post-Doctoral Research Fellow, UCLA Department of Epidemiology; Director, Milagro Allegro Community Garden